Menu Close

 Aphasia Virtual IPE Program

-Interdisciplinary groups of students will engage in guided discussions, facilitated by SLP students.
-SLP students will have read Dr. Meyerson’s powerful book, Identity Theft, co-authored with her son, Danny Zuckerman, which addresses the understudied emotional and identity aspects of recovery and rebuilding a life post-stroke.
-Identity Theft centers on Meyerson’s experience, but also draws on her skills as a social scientist to incorporate stories from several dozen fellow survivors, family members, friends, colleagues, therapists, and doctors she has interviewed.
-Grounded in this diversity of experience and Dr. Meyerson’s expertise as an identity scholar, Identity Theft provides a window into recovery of extraordinary value to interdisciplinary professionals.
-The program will culminate with a presentation from Dr. Meyerson and her husband Steve Zuckerman.
-Want to know more?
-Read the Blog.
+Interdisciplinary groups of students will participate in guided discussions, facilitated by students of Speech-Language Pathology (SLP).
+These SLP students will have read Identity Theft, a powerful book by Dr. Debra Meyerson, co-authored with her son, Danny Zuckerman.
+The book delves into the often-overlooked emotional and identity-related aspects of recovery and rebuilding life after a stroke.
+While Identity Theft centers on Dr. Meyerson’s own experiences, it also reflects her expertise as a social scientist by incorporating stories from dozens of stroke survivors, along with insights from family members, friends, colleagues, therapists, and doctors she has interviewed.
+This rich diversity of perspectives, combined with Dr. Meyerson’s deep understanding of identity, offers invaluable insights for interdisciplinary professionals involved in stroke recovery.
+The program will culminate with a presentation by Dr. Meyerson and her husband, Steve Zuckerman.
+Interested in learning more?
+Check out the blog and read the Stroke Onward 2023 Annual Report.

 Participation by invite only.